gazebosim/gz-gui/README.md

 * `test`: All integration, performance and regression tests go here, under their specific folders.

-* `examples/standalone`: Example code for standalone applications using Ignition GUI as a library.
+* `examples/standalone`: Example code for standalone applications using Gazebo GUI as a library.
 Each example has instructions in a README file.

 * `examples/config`: Example configuration files which can be loaded using